 It may go a little like this: while he’s putting his PJ’s on, I tell him to brush his teeth and wash his hands next.
 It may take a little while to get the routine down, so like anything with kids, patience helps (and most night’s I have none ;-)).

-One of my favorite things to use is a checklist – specifically the one below, to help the kids move through their routine.
+One of my favorite things to use is a checklist (grab your morning routine checklists in the Quick Guide to Lessen Overwhelm) – specifically the one below, to help the kids move through their routine.
 It helps build good habits and independence.

 Once the routine is down, I then use a 10 minute timer to help my son stay focused.
 If he chooses to play or fool around with his brother, instead of getting ready for bed, and the timer goes off, he loses books and has to go straight to bed.